adinger/mapreduce-basics-tutorial/README.md

 reduce((grape, 8), (grape, 6))   -> (grape, 14)
 ```

-Each reducer outputs one file, so we would have two files, with the following contents.
+Each reducer outputs one file, so the output of the whole MapReduce application will be two files:

 reducer_1.txt:
 ```